The Sandlot: Soundtrack

 The film's original score was composed by David Newman, and was not released until 2006, when a limited edition was released as part of the Varèse Sarabande CD Club.
 This release paired it with selections from Newman's score for The War of the Roses.
-A complete release devoted exclusively to the score in observance of the film's 25th anniversary by La-La Land Records in 2018.
+Subsequently, in 2018 a remastered and expanded limited edition re-issue of the original motion picture score was published by La-La Land Records in observance of the film's 25th anniversary.